Skip to content

 Every ingredient has been reviewed for feline safety.
 We exclude all known toxic substances — alpha-lipoic acid (lethal to cats at 30mg/kg), xylitol, essential oils, and preformed vitamin A. We use forms specifically chosen for cat physiology.

 The powder uses a meat-based palatant system optimized for feline acceptance.
-Mix one scoop into wet food — most cats eat it without noticing.
+Tear one sachet into wet food — most cats eat it without noticing.

 Coat quality, energy, and appetite improvements are commonly reported within 4–8 weeks.
 The deeper cellular benefits build over months of consistent daily use.